 - How long is the piece going to be?

 You don’t have to know all these answers, but it should get you thinking about your piece thoroughly.
 None of this is a totally prescriptive guide—we want to give you direction and encouragement, not to close off the possibility of writing nonfiction for us.

-We look forward to hearing from you and reading your work.
+We look forward to hearing from you and reading your work!